WSSSDC/HelpingHand/README.md

 # HelpingHand

 ## 💡 Inspiration
-We wanted to create a one-stop-shop for computer science students wanting to learn python, without having to sift through google, stackoverflow, and the documentation for answers.
-While there are solutions like kite or GitHub Copilot, neither are available to act as a personal coding assistant where you can ask questions such as: "What is a for loop?" or "How do I write an if statement?".
+We wanted to create a one-stop-shop for computer science students wanting to learn python, without having to sift through google, StackOverflow, and the documentation for answers.
+While there are solutions like Kite or GitHub Copilot, neither are available to act as a personal coding assistant where you can ask questions such as: "What is a for loop?" or "How do I write an if statement?".

 ## 📱 What it does
 HelpingHand is an online IDE that is made to assist newcomers to computer science with coding!
-HelpingHand can answer all your programming related questions (and maybe some off-topic ones too) and writing solutions for you.
+HelpingHand can answer all your programming-related questions (and maybe some off-topic ones too) and writing solutions for you.
 If you need help debugging your program, HelpingHand can also help debug it for you!

 ## 🛠 How we built it
  - **React.js**: We used react.js to create the main site
- - **OpenAI's Codex & GPT-3**: We used these services for our interactive code generation and question answer features
+ - **OpenAI's Codex & GPT-3**: We used these services for our interactive code generation and question-answer features
  - **Flask**: We used Flask for the API server
  - **Repl.it**: We used Repl.it to host the Python backend